anonymous-2026-ai/MvIntent/README.md

 1. Training: Run file run.sh in the folder: train_multicite

-2. Testing: Run file run.sh in the folder: test_multicite
+2. Testing: First, you need to move the checkpoint you want to evaluate to the folder: test_multicite, and run file run.sh.

 ## Multi-class classification